apache/cordova-docs/docs/en/edge/guide/plugin-development/ios/index.md

 This plugin only supports one action, the `echo` action.
 First, we grab the echo string using the `objectAtIndex` method on our `args`, telling it we want to get the 0th parameter in the arguments array.
 We do a bit of parameter checking: make sure it is not `nil`, and make sure it is not a zero-length string.

 If it is, we return a `PluginResult` with an `ERROR` status.
 If all of those checks pass, then we return a `PluginResult` with an `OK` status, and pass in the `echo` string we received in the first place as a parameter.
-Then, we convert the `PluginResult` to JavaScript by calling either the `toSuccessCallbackString` (if it was OK) or `toErrorCallbackString` (if it was an error) methods.

-Finally we write the JavaScript back to the UIWebView, which will execute the JavaScript that will callback to success or failure callbacks of the exec method on the JavaScript side.
+Finally, we send the result to `self.commandDelegate`, which will execute the JavaScript that will callback to success or failure callbacks of the exec method on the JavaScript side.
 If the success callback was called, it will pass the `echo` parameter as a parameter.

+## Threading

+Although UIWebViews run on a dedicated thread, plugin methods are executed on the UI thread.
+If your plugin requires a non-trivial amount of processing or requires a blocking call, you should make use of a background thread.
+An example:

+    - (void)myPluginMethod:(CDVInvokedUrlCommand*)command
+    {
+        [self.commandDelegate runInBackground:^{
+            NSString* payload = nil;
+            // Some blocking logic...
+            CDVPluginResult* pluginResult = [CDVPluginResult resultWithStatus:CDVCommandStatus_OK messageAsString:payload];
+            // sendPluginResult is thread-safe.
+            [self.commandDelegate sendPluginResult:pluginResult callbackId:command.callbackId];
+        }];
+    }

 ## Advanced Plugin Functionality